QuentinRa/blog.quentinra.dev/box/art/canva.md

 This JavaScript code is selecting all images that you have on Canva.
 It's only useful if you want to delete all of them. ➡️ The script won't delete them, it's up to you to do the last action.

-Another use of this script, is that if you are familiar with JavaScript, you can tune it do only select some images <small>(ex: based on their name)</small>.
+Another use of this script, is that if you are familiar with JavaScript, you can tune it to only select some images <small>(ex: based on their name)</small>.
 </div><div>

 ```javascript